Peter John Byrne

-Peter John Byrne (born July 24, 1951) is an American prelate of the Roman Catholic Church who has been serving as an auxiliary bishop of the Archdiocese of New York since 2014.
+Peter John Byrne (born July 24, 1951) is an American prelate of the Roman Catholic Church who has been serving as an auxiliary bishop of the Archdiocese of New York in New York since 2014.

 Biography

 Early life

 Peter Byrne was born on July 24, 1951, in Manhattan, the son of John and Dorothy Byrne.
 He grew up in Stuyvesant Town in Manhattan and attended Immaculate Conception School Elementary School in Manhattan and Cardinal Hayes High School in the Bronx.
 Bryne earned a bachelor's degree from Fordham University in New York City in history and social studies.

-In 1974, Byrne entered St. Joseph's Seminary in Yonkers, New York.
-However, he soon left to teach at Catholic schools and confirm that he wanted to become a priest.
-In 1983, Byrne returned to the seminary and completed the program there.
+In 1974, Byrne entered St. Joseph's Seminary in Yonkers, New York, to begin his formation as a priest.
+However, having some doubts about his career choice, he took a leave of absence from the seminary in 1977.
+From 1977 to 1984, Byrne taught at Holy Name of Jesus Elementary School in Valhalla, New York, and at Bishop Ford Central Catholic High School in Brooklyn, New York.
+In 1983, Byrne returned to St. Joseph's to complete the program.

 Priesthood

-Byrne was ordained a priest for the Archdiocese of New York by Cardinal John O'Connor on December 1, 1984.
-His pastoral assignments included parochial vicar at St. Teresa of Avila Parish in Sleepy Hollow, New York from 1984 to 1992, administrator of St. Thomas Aquinas Parish in the Bronx from 1992 to 1994 and administrator at St. John the Baptist de La Salle Parish in Staten Island, New York, in 1995.
+Byrne was ordained a priest at St. Patrick's Cathedral in Manhattan for the Archdiocese of New York by Cardinal John O'Connor on December 1, 1984.

+After his ordination, the archdiocese assigned Byrne as parochial vicar at St. Teresa of Avila Parish in Sleepy Hollow, New York.
+He was transferred in 1984 to St. Thomas Aquinas Parish in the Bronx to serve as administrator there.
+In 1995, he briefly served as administrator at St. John the Baptist de La Salle Parish in Staten Island, New York.

 Byrne then served as pastor at Immaculate Conception Parish on Staten Island from 1995 to 2013.
-After the attacks on the World Trade Center on September 11, 2001, Byrne worked for several weeks with families that lost relatives there.
+After the attacks on the World Trade Center on September 11, 2001, Byrne worked for several weeks with families that lost relatives in Lower Manhattan.
 Byrne served at St. Elizabeth's Parish in Washington Heights, Manhattan from 2013 to 2014.